 What are Amazon Web Services (AWS)?

 Amazon Web Services (AWS) is a cloud platform that provides customers with a wide range of services.
-These services include but are not limited to storage, computing power, networking, and databases.
+These services include but are not limited to storage, database, computing power, and networking.
 Customers can use these services to build and run their own applications.

 AWS is a pay-as-you-go service, which means that you only pay for the resources that you use.
 There is no minimum spend and no upfront costs.
 You can also scale your resources up or down as needed, so you only pay for what you need at any given time.